Renal IT and the Registry

 The History of Renal IT in the UK

-Renal Units in the UK were quick to exploit the potential of information technology (IT) development in the 1980s.
-The predominance of numerical data, combined with repeated complex treatment episodes for long term care were tailor-made for IT solutions.
+Renal Units in the UK were international pioneers in exploiting the potential of information technology (IT) development from the 1970s onwards.
+The predominance of numerical data in renal practice, combined with repeated complex treatment episodes for long term care and staffing pressures, were particularly suited to IT solutions.
 Initially the focus was on computation (for example predicting transplant rejection, calculating glomerular filtration rate (GFR) from serum creatinine, assessment of dialysis dose) as much as on retrievable data storage and presentation.
-The development of PROTON (the UK’s first renal database) at Charing Cross Hospital by Hugh de Wardener, and its commercialisation through Clinical Computing Ltd (CCL), boosted the everyday clinical potential of computing.
-Other early adopters after 1979 were Robert Sells (Transplant Surgeon, Liverpool) and Martin Knapp (Nephrologist, Nottingham) after 1979.

 The BRCG operated from 1983 to 1988.
 It ran in parallel with a CCL User Group.
 This early work of BRCG coupled with the increasing use of PROTON and other electronic databases in renal units paved the way for the development of the UK Renal Registry from 1995.

 When the Renal Registry was founded by the UK Kidney Association in 1995 it was by no means certain that it could be successfully established, would be sustainable and comprehensive, or would be able to fulfil its potential.
+But it became an essential tool for quality improvement, and for political leverage.
 Read a short introduction by Chris Winearls about the origins and achievements of the Registry.
 Then the growth, development, and achievements of the Registry are described in more detail The UK Renal Registry The First 25 Years 1995-2020 by John Feehally.

 A personal critique of the Registry by Es Will provides an additional perspective (Will EJ.
 A short cultural history of the UK Renal Registry 1995–2020 BMC Nephrology 2020; 21: 338).